logo

 The Reward of His Sufferings

-In the year 1700, a wealthy family in Germany gave birth to Nicholas Ludwig von Zinzendorf.
+Nicholas Ludwig von Zinzendorf was born into a wealthy family in Germany in 1700.
 Though raised in a Christian stream of pietism, little Ludwig adopted the standards of the noble class he grew up with, becoming a spoiled nobleman unconcerned by the plight of his poor countrymen who served his estate.
 But once when he was 16 and visiting an art museum, he saw a painting of the crucifixion with the inscription, “All this I have done for you.
 What have you done for me?”

 Nicholas’ heart was cut to the quick and he soon gave his life totally to Jesus.
 His relationship with the Savior grew strong and sweet.